Syncurity/syn-st2-flask/readme.rst

 Installing the webservice
 -------------------------

-Make sure you have Pipenv_ installed, and clone this repository at the same level as your irflow-integrations repository.
+This repository should be cloned at the same level as your irflow-integrations repository:

 .. code-block:: shell